 Please note that these Applicable Law rights are not absolute and requests are subject to any applicable legal requirements, including legal and ethical reporting or document retention obligations.

 If you are a California resident, you can designate an authorized agent to make a request under the CCPA or the CPRA on your behalf if:

 - The authorized agent is a natural person or a business entity registered with the Secretary of State of California; and

 - You sign a written declaration that you authorize the authorized agent to act on your behalf.

 If you use an authorized agent to submit a request to exercise your right to know or your right to request deletion, please mail a certified copy of your written declaration authorizing the authorized agent to act on your behalf using the contact information below.

-If you provide an authorized agent with power of attorney pursuant to Probate Code sections 4000 to 4465, it may not be necessary to perform these steps and we will respond to any request from such authorized agent in accordance with the CCPA.
+If you provide an authorized agent with power of attorney pursuant to Probate Code sections 4000 to 4465, it may not be necessary to perform these steps and we will respond to any request from such authorized agent in accordance with the CCPA or the CPRA.